cloudevents/spec/cesql/spec.md

 An overload on a variadic function is allowed only if the number of initial fixed arguments is greater than the maximum arity for that particular function name.
 Only one variadic overload is allowed.

-For example, the following definitions are valid:
+For example, the following set of definitions are valid and will all be allowed by the rules:

 * `ABC(x): String -> Integer`: Unary function (arity 1).
 * `ABC(x, y): String x String -> Integer`: Binary function (arity 2).
 * `ABC(x, y, z, ...): String x String x String x String^n -> Integer`: n-ary function (variable arity), but the initial fixed arguments are at least 3.

-But the following are invalid, so the engine MUST reject them:
+But the following set is invalid, so the engine MUST reject them:

 * `ABC(x...): String^n -> Integer`: n-ary function (variable arity), but there are no initial fixed arguments.
 * `ABC(x, y, z): String x String x String -> Integer`: Ternary function (arity 3).

+These two are incompatible because the n-ary function `ABC(x...)` can not be distinguished in any way from the ternary function `ABC(x, y, z)` if the n-ary function were called with three arguments.
+In order for these definitions to be valid, the n-ary function would need to have at least 4 fixed arguments.

-When a function invocation cannot be dispatched, the return value is undefined.
+When a function invocation cannot be dispatched, the return value is `false`, and a `_FunctionError` is also returned.

 The following tables show the built-in functions that MUST be supported by a CESQL evaluator.